ridvikpal/CarCartAPI/README.md

 #### Return a Specific Type and Make

-You can easily find used car listings and for a specific type of car using the URL
+You can easily find used car listings and for a specific type of car by sending a `GET` request to the URL
 extension: `carcostapi/recommendation`.
 You must provide the`String`
 parameter `type`.
 You can also provide an optional `String` parameter `make` to find listings for a particular type of car from a specific manufacturer.

 ##### Example